microsoft/coyote/docs/_learn/advanced/object-sharing.md

 ## Sharing objects

-This feature is currently only available in the [state-machines programming model](/Coyote/learn/programming-models/machines/overview).
+This feature is currently only available in the [state machines programming model](/Coyote/learn/programming-models/machines/overview).

 A Coyote program is expected to be free of low-level data races.
 This means that two different machines should not race on access to the same object, unless both accesses are reads.
 Typically, the programmer